 The Get Go

-The Get Go is the local grocery store in Marfa with fresh produce, pantry staples, and freezer items.
+The Get Go is the local grocery store in Marfa with good wine, beer, organic produce, natural and ethnic foods, chocolates & snacks, eco-friendly housewares and locally-made items.

 Other restaurants in Marfa:

 - Food Shark – Mediterranean food truck famous for its “Marfalafel” salads and wraps